A Feature Selection Method for Multivariate Performance Measures: Experiments

 \subsection{Feature Selection for Image Retrieval}

 In this subsection, we demonstrate the specific multivariate performance measures are important to select features for real applications.
 In particular, we evaluate $F_1$ measure (commonly used performance measure) for the task of image retrieval.
-Due to the success of transforming multiple instance learning into a feature selection problem by embedded instance selection, we use the same strategy in Algorithm 4.1 of \cite{Chen06} to construct a dense and high dimensional dataset on a preprocessed image data~\footnote{http://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/annex/miml-image-data.htm}.
+Due to the success of transforming multiple instance learning into a feature selection problem by embedded instance selection, we use the same strategy in Algorithm 4.1 of \cite{Chen06} to construct a dense and high-dimensional dataset on a preprocessed image data~\footnote{http://lamda.nju.edu.cn/data\_MIMLimage.ashx}.
 This dataset is used in \cite{Zhou07} for multi-instance learning.
-It contains five categories and $2,000$ images, each image is represented as a bag of nine instances generated by the SBN method \cite{Maron98}.
+It contains five categories and $2,000$ images.
+Each image is represented as a bag of nine instances generated by the SBN method \cite{Maron98}.
 Each image bag is represented by a collection of nine 15-dimensional feature vectors.
 After that, following \cite{Chen06}, the natural scene image retrieval problem turns out to be a feature selection task to select relevant embedded instances for prediction.
 The \emph{Image} dataset are split randomly with the proportion of 60\% for training and 40\% for testing (Table \ref{tab:datasets}).
-Since $F_1$-score is used for performance metric, we perform $\textrm{FGM}_{multi}^{\Delta}$ for $F_1$-score, namely $\textrm{FGM}_{multi}^{F_1}$ as well as other state-of-the-art feature selection methods.
-As mentioned above, FGM and $\textrm{FGM}_{multi}^{hamming}$ have similar performances, we will not report the results of FGM here. $\textrm{FGM}_{multi}^{hamming}$ and $\textrm{FGM}_{multi}^{\Delta}$ use the fixed $C=10\times n$.
+Since $F_1$-score is used for performance metric, we perform $\textrm{FS}_{multi}^{\Delta}$ for $F_1$-score, namely $\textrm{FS}_{multi}^{F_1}$ as well as other state-of-the-art feature selection methods.
+As mentioned above, FGM and $\textrm{FS}_{multi}^{hamming}$ have similar performances, we will not report the results of FGM here. $\textrm{FS}_{multi}^{hamming}$ and $\textrm{FS}_{multi}^{\Delta}$ use the fixed $C=10\times n$.
 For other methods, we use the previous settings.
 The testing $F_1$ values of all methods on each category are reported in Figure \ref{fig:dense-data}.